Opposition: The Expansion of Gambling

 We support SB 435 (Sen. Marty Harbin), which would ban any biological males from participating in biological female sports.

-Status: The Senate has voted in favor of the bill, and it has been sent to the House and assigned to a committee for a possible hearing.
+Status: The Senate voted in favor of the bill two weeks ago, and it has been sent to the House for a possible committee hearing.

 Support: Increased Penalties for Pimping and Pandering